Camp David Accords: Implementation and outcomes

-The Camp David Accords also prompted the disintegration of a united Arab front in opposition to Israel.
+The Camp David Accords also prompted the disintegration of a unified Arab front in opposition to Israel.
 Egypt's realignment created a power vacuum that Saddam Hussein of Iraq, at one time only a secondary power, hoped to fill.
 Because of the vague language concerning the implementation of Resolution 242, the Palestinian problem became the primary issue in the Arab–Israeli conflict.
 Many of the Arab nations blamed Egypt for not putting enough pressure on Israel to deal with the Palestinian problem in a way that would be satisfactory to them.
 Syria also informed Egypt that it would not reconcile with the nation unless it abandoned the peace agreement with Israel.

 According to The Continuum Political Encyclopedia of the Middle East:

 The normalization of relations [between Israel and Egypt] went into effect in January 1980.
 Ambassadors were exchanged in February.
 The boycott laws were repealed by Egypt's National Assembly the same month, and some trade began to develop, albeit less than Israel had hoped for.
 In March 1980 regular airline flights were inaugurated.
 Egypt also began supplying Israel with crude oil".

 According to Kenneth Stein in Heroic Diplomacy: Sadat, Kissinger, Carter, Begin, and the Quest for Arab–Israeli Peace:

 The Accords were another interim agreement or step, but negotiations that flowed from the Accords slowed for several reasons.
 These included an inability to bring the Jordanians into the discussions; the controversy over settlements; the inconclusive nature of the subsequent autonomy talks; domestic opposition sustained by both Begin and Sadat and, in Sadat's case, ostracism and anger from the Arab world; the emergence of a what became a cold peace between Egypt and Israel; and changes in foreign policy priorities including discontinuity in personnel committed to sustaining the negotiating process[.]

-Historian Jørgen Jensehaugen argues that by the time Carter left office in January 1981, he:
+Historian Jørgen Jensehaugen argues that by the time Carter left office in January 1981:

-was in an odd position—he had attempted to break with traditional US policy but ended up fulfilling the goals of that tradition, which had been to break up the Arab alliance, side-line the Palestinians, build an alliance with Egypt, weaken the Soviet Union and secure Israel.
+[Carter] was in an odd position—he had attempted to break with traditional US policy but ended up fulfilling the goals of that tradition, which had been to break up the Arab alliance, side-line the Palestinians, build an alliance with Egypt, weaken the Soviet Union and secure Israel.